takeshape/penny/README.md

 ### NextAuth and OpenID

-This project uses NextAuth in combination with the `@takeshape/next-auth-all-access` package for user authentication and identity management.
+This project uses NextAuth in combination with the `@takeshape/next-auth-all-access` package for user authentication.
+It also uses OpenID for identity management.
 The following instructions will walk you through setting up OpenID as a service provider in your TakeShape project, and configuring NextAuth with `@takeshape/next-auth-all-access`.

 #### Setting up OpenID